 A distortion pedal is often the first thing a young guitar player grabs when they start building their effects collection, and before you know it you may have a few of them.
 Putting distortion early in your signal chain accomplishes a couple of things.

-Secondly, those modulation pedals can sound a bit thicker and richer with overdrive in front of them.
-Of course you can experiment, but this is case where I think most players will prefer their distortion effect first.
+- Secondly, those modulation pedals can sound a bit thicker and richer with overdrive in front of them.
+Of course, you can experiment, but this is a case where I think most players will prefer their distortion effect first.

 If you have something like a high-gain distortion pedal next to a vintage overdrive pedal, my personal preference is to put the overdrive first.
 That way I have the option of using the overdrive to add some thickness and color to the distortion.